peterhinch/micropython-async/lowpower/README.md

 #### 3.2.1.1 Timing Accuracy and rollover

-A minor limitation is that the Pyboard RTC cannot resolve times of less than 4ms so there is a theoretical reduction in the accuracy of delays.
-In practice, as explained in the [tutorial](../TUTORIAL.md), issuing
+A minor limitation is that the Pyboard 1.x RTC cannot resolve times of less than 4ms so there is a theoretical reduction in the accuracy of delays.
+This does not apply to the Pyboard D. In practice this is somewhat academic.
+As explained in the [tutorial](../TUTORIAL.md), issuing

 ```python
 await asyncio.sleep_ms(t)